rashevskyv/dbi/README_ENG.md

 * **ShowCombinedNSPInInstalledGames** — **false** disables display of combined (multi-title .NSP-file) titles.
 * **ShowMACInInstalledGames** — **false** turns off the display of the virtual directory **"Mods & cheats"** in the Installed games item in the MTP, redirecting along the path `/atmosphere/contents/%titleid_game%` to the memory card.
 * **CustomStorages** - show or hide storages, listed on **MTP custom storages** section
+* **EnableNANDInstallOnEmunand** - allows or denies the installation of games in NAND file EmuNAND (not relevant after the release of Atmosphere 0.19.3)

 ### [MTP Storages](#run-mtp-responder)
 Show relevant items when MTP Responder is running on PC / Android, by default all items are enabled for display.